CLICK HERE to visit the Teatro Publico de Cleveland website!

 Led by award-winning, nationally-acclaimed director Raymond Bobgan, Teatro Publico de Cleveland plays have a marked quality.
 Teatro Publico productions are developed through CPT’s unique play creation and ensemble building techniques, which give voice to the participants’ stories, dreams and creativity, and result in a strong sense of ownership of the culminating performance.
 These play creation techniques have been developed over years of work with professional actors, adults in recovery, youth and community groups.
 Teatro Publico is managed by Faye Hargate and company member Dante Fernando Larzabal, who directed Mi Muñequita.

 MOMENTUM & SUCCESS

-Teatro Publico’s premiere show Cuando Cierras Your Eyes and A Recipe para la Vida (2014) and ¿Donde Está My Home?
+Teatro Publico’s premiere show Cuando Cierras Your Eyes (2013) and subsequent original works, A Recipe para la Vida (2014) and ¿Donde Está My Home?
 (2015) and ¡CELEBRANDO THREE YEARS!
 (2016) exceeded expectations with:

 - Audience development – A majority of audience members were first-time theatre goers.